Skip to Main Content

 In the footnote include page numbers at the end identifying the first page of the article, followed by the specific page the ideas you are referencing come from.
 In the bibliography include the number of the first page.
 In this example, the first page number is 1.

-Citing and Referencing: A chapter in a book
+Chapter in a book

-In-text Citation
+In-text citation

 1 Tullio Treves and Cesare Pitea, 'Piracy, International Law and Human Rights' in Nihal Bhuta (ed) The Frontiers of Human Rights: Extraterritoriality and its Challenges (Oxford University Press 2016)